jpdev01/asaasSdk/docs/readme.md

 </dependency>
 ```

-Before making any requests, you need to call the `init` method using your API key.
+Before making any requests, you need to call the `init` method using your API key (just once)
 ```java
 Asaas.init("your_api_key");
 ```